jbritton001/EfficiencyFix/README.md

 1. A batch file that checks for elevated rights
 2. Runs the EfficiencyFix.ps1 to set it up

-Then, in Task Scheduler, the Efficiency fix will start on logon (immediately after set up) and then run every 10 minutes indefinitely afterward.
+Then, in Task Scheduler, the Efficiency fix will start on logon (also immediately after set up) and then run every 10 minutes indefinitely afterward.